Door Mouse: Cast

+Production

-The film was shot in spring 2021 in Sudbury, Ontario.
+Door Mouse was shot in spring 2021 in Sudbury, Ontario.

+Release

-It was screened in the Industry Selects program at the 2022 Toronto International Film Festival, before premiering commercially on video on demand platforms in January 2023.
+The film was screened in the Industry Selects program at the 2022 Toronto International Film Festival, before premiering commercially on video on demand platforms in January 2023.

+Critical reception

+On the review aggregator website Rotten Tomatoes, 82% of 11 critics' reviews are positive.
+On Metacritic, the film has a weighted average score of 64 out of 100 based on 4 critics, which the site labels as "generally favorable" reviews.

 Awards

 At the Vancouver Film Critics Circle Awards 2022, Law was nominated for Best Actress in a Canadian Film.